 I shift the concept of what Aerial Dance can be by creating expressive, visceral works.
 The process involves collaborations with dancers as well as composers, filmmakers, and dramatists.
 Communities connect through pre and post performance workshops that allow people to experience the work on a deeper level.

 Dancing with single point apparatus gives the choreography an improvisational edge and a state of acute awareness for the performers.
 This heightened awareness blends with emotional intensity resulting in visually stimulating performances.

 She is a master teacher, choreographer, dancer, and scholar.
 Ludwick has developed a somatic Aerial Dance curriculum for low-flying trapeze which has been featured in Paper Magazine, Time Out NY and in a documentary film on AfterEd TV, as an outstanding alum of Teachers College, Columbia University.
-Ludwick regularly teaches Somatic Aerial Dance, Somatic Modern Technique, Improvisation and Choreography to students of all ages from Pre-K to University settings to private studios and, most recently, at the Dwight School in Manhattan.
+Ludwick regularly teaches Somatic Aerial Dance, Somatic Modern Technique, Improvisation and Choreography to students of all ages from Pre-K through Grade 12, to College/University settings

 Under Ludwick’s direction, Fly-by-Night Dance Theater’s repertory has evolved to include video projection with the camera, emphasizing the 3-dimensional aspects of the aerial work and Ludwick’s expressive approach to Aerial Dance.
 With each new work, Ludwick has expanded her collaborative efforts to include commissioned composers and live music, videographers, film editors, and lighting designers.

 Ludwick’s choreography has been well received by the press.
 Jennifer Dunning of The New York Times had this to say,

 In 2008 Lisa Jo Sagolla wrote in Backstage, (“New Works from Seasoned Choreographers”),